 For almost 25 years, there were only 3 UNESCO World Heritage sites in Reims (or you can visit from Reims).
 In 2015, the Champagne Hillsides, Houses, and Cellars were added to the list, and it is another reason to visit Reims!

-By the way, where is Champagne?
+So, by the way, where is Champagne?
 It is a wine-making region in northeastern France, in which Reims is one of the commercial centers.
-The Champagne region is located southeast of Reims, only 30 minutes away from the city center by car.
+The Champagne region is located southeast of Reims, only 30 minutes from the city center by car.

 - Saint-Nicaise hill